The Court of Protection (COP) makes decisions on financial or welfare matters for those who can no longer do so themselves.

 Having mental capacity means you're able to make and communicate your own decisions.

-Someone who’s lacking mental capacity could be suffering from an illness or living with a disability, meaning they can’t do one or more of the following:
+Someone who is lacking mental capacity can't do one or more of the following things:

 For more information on understanding mental capacity, see www.nhs.uk Opens an overlay [Will show a security message first].